The AI Layoff Trap: Extensions

-When tasks are complements (elasticity less than one), the restraint is stronger: the production function itself limits automation, since eliminating human tasks reduces output.
-Even so, the demand externality remains positive as long as displaced workers lose income.
+\paragraph{CES task aggregation.} The baseline takes the perfect-substitutes limit of the CES task aggregator in \citet{acemoglu2018race}.
+Under imperfect substitution, automating the marginal task yields diminishing output gains, which restrains automation from the supply side and shrinks the wedge; when tasks are complements the restraint is stronger still.
+Either way the demand side is unchanged, so the externality remains positive as long as displaced workers lose income.

-In each case, richer modeling assumptions would change the magnitude of over-automation but not its source: the wedge persists as long as firms do not fully internalize the demand loss from displacement.
-Characterizing the exact interaction between strategic pricing, market-share motives, and the demand externality is a promising direction for future work; the baseline's simplifying assumptions isolate the core mechanism in its starkest form.
+In every case the source of the distortion is the same and survives: firms do not internalize the demand they destroy.
+Richer modeling moves the magnitude, not the mechanism, which the baseline isolates in its starkest form.